Top 30 Non-IIM MBA Colleges As Per NIRF Ranking 2024

 Program Fee Top 30 non-IIM MBA colleges as per NIRF Ranking 2024

-The program fee for top 30 non-IIM MBA colleges as per NIRF ranking 2024 is given in the table below.
+The program fee for the top 30 non-IIM MBA colleges as per NIRF ranking 2024 is given in the table below.

 Name of the non-IIM college